 It sits on the basic yet stout G20 3-series chassis.
 It gets a great engine in the B58.
 However, neither of those are true M products as are the F80 M3, G80 M3, and S55/S58 engines.
 That said, the M340i will deliver performance to satisfy a vast majority of drivers.
 You can’t ask for much more from a daily driver.

 However, if you’re looking for the legitimate “Ultimate Driving Machine” then you won’t be happy knowing something better exists.
 That is the market the M3 satisfies.
 It’s overkill for most but it’s the car that makes BMW’s slogan possibly the truest in the automotive industry.
-It truly is the “Ultimate Driving Machine” and we wish you the best of luck in finding a more well-rounded performance car.
+It truly is the “Ultimate Driving Machine” and we wish you the best of luck in finding a more well-rounded performance car for the price.
 The BMW M3 is the better car here – by a pretty significant margin.